composewell/streaming-benchmarks/README.rst

 A stream operation or a combination of stream operations are performed four times in a row to measure how the composition scales for each library.
 A million elements are passed through this composition.

+*Note: the time for streamly and vector is very low (600-700 microseconds) and therefore can barely be seen in this graph.*

 .. |composed| image:: charts-0/ComposedOperations%3A4times-time.svg
   :width: 60 %